 One of the “features” of Jainism is that they don’t tend to wear clothes much.
 On their statues or on their priests.

 After that experience, we felt it was time to head back to the hotel.
 (I’m going to get confused and call it “home” at some point in the blog, I’m sure: you know what I mean).
 We went a shorter way back (down the highway all the way) and were back at the hotel in 40 minutes.
 (It took an hour to get there earlier).
-But not so fast that I couldn’t take a Tata picture for Clare and Lee. *Slap*.
-Tata are incredibly ubiquitous.
-Today I’ve spotted Tata Steel Wire co and Tata Salt (not to mention all the vehicles including the train).
-Will keep an eye out for more Tata products.
+But not so fast that I couldn’t take a Tata picture for Clare and Lee.

 Then I tried another sunbathing session (it was really nice and sunny all day today – I’m sure the monsoon will start soon and get rid of all that) and had a dip in the pool, which was a nice temperature – not at all Himalayan like in Noida).
 And finally headed back to the room and wrote up this journal, ready to upload later when I restart my internet access.
 Tonight we’re going out for dinner with Pam, who has just phoned to say we’re meeting downstairs shortly.
 Better get ready.